by Lodge Manager Emri Canvin. Photos courtesy of guest Jiangou Xie and guide Steve Schellenberg.

 It didn’t take long before the group was encompassed by sparring polar bears, playing wolves, and the wild howls of these mystical canines.
 The bears were chasing the wolves and then the game would turn against the chaser, as the two groups exhibited their wild version of playground politeness.

 At one point, one of the youngest of the seven bears sharing the ice with the pack, rolled onto his back as if to invite a playmate for tussle in the snow.
 And just when we thought we’d seen it all, two sets of polar bears began to spar, with the wolf pack looking on as though they were cheering for the victor.

 You just can’t script something like this, no matter how hard you wrack your imagination.

 The day wrapped up with the wolf pack positioning themselves on the runway for a quick inspection of our facility.
 Then, with a howl like a low pitched freight train, the pack disappeared into the east.
-Not far however, as we were soon chilled by the distant calls of the alpha male.
+Not far however, as we were soon chilled again by their howls.